bariga04/comp423-course-notes/docs/tutorials/go-setup.md

 ## Step 4.
 Run your program!

 - Now that you have your .go file, you can run your program using the `run` subcommand!

+!!! note
     Type the following in your VSCode terminal:

 ```go
 go run .